-Archana has more than 18 years of work experience in the areas of gender and education.
-In Nirantar, along with steering the organisational projects, her major involvement has been in researching and writing on issues of women’s empowerment and young people’s education and empowerment from a feminist perspective.
-Her engagement on these issues has further been strengthened by the work at the field level with women and girls belonging to marginalised communities.
+Archana has more than 20 years of work experience in the areas of gender and education.
+At Nirantar, along with steering organisational projects, her major involvement has been in researching and writing on issues of women’s empowerment and young people’s education and empowerment from a feminist perspective.
+Her engagement on these issues has further been strengthened by work at the field level with women and girls belonging to marginalised communities.
 She believes in making research accessible to grass roots organisations and thus transcreates these researches into training and learning material for facilitators, field-based activists and organisations.

 With more than 15 years of professional experience in working with women empowerment, education, and health.
 Nishi heads the Women’s Literacy, Education, and Empowerment work at Nirantar, where she plays a crucial role in visualising, planning, project operations, and training of project staff and teachers of partner organisations.
 She is also involved in the other organisational training programmes conducted by Nirantar.
 Nishi did her post-graduation in Psychology, PG diploma in Guidance and Counselling from NCERT (New Delhi), and MBA with specialisation in Human Resource Management.